aBunchOfNinjas/1701QCA-Assessment2/index.md

 ![Image](missingimage.png)

 This project is related to mine because its lighting system is very similar to the intended lighting set up that I will use.
-This project uses eight WS2812/Neopixel LED light strips that are stacked vertically and programmed to display text, my implementation of this sign will use the microbits 5 high LED resolution and will be about a metre long compared to this poject which is about 7 metres long.
+This project uses eight WS2812/Neopixel LED light strips that are stacked vertically and programmed to display text, my implementation of this sign will use the microbits 5 high LED resolution and will be about a meter long compared to this project which is about 7 meters long.

 ### Related project 2 ###
 *Insert name of project*